gowthamhosur/marks-spencer-test-app/README.md

 ## Pending Tasks

-1. Jest and testing library based unit tests to test functionality is not yet added
-2. Docker compose to combine web and app images is not done
+1. Docker compose to combine web and app images is not done

 ## Assumptions